timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 47-UNIFORM CODE OF MILITARY JUSTICE/SUBCHAPTER I-GENERAL PROVISIONS.md

     * (C) A court-martial relating to the offense.

+    * (D) A post-trial motion, filing, or hearing that may address the finding or sentence of a court-martial with respect to the accused, unseal privileged or private information of the victim, or result in the release of the accused.

-    * (D) A public proceeding of the service clemency and parole board relating to the offense.
+    * (E) A public proceeding of the service clemency and parole board relating to the offense.

-    * (E) The release or escape of the accused, unless such notice may endanger the safety of any person.
+    * (F) The release or escape of the accused, unless such notice may endanger the safety of any person.

   * (3) The right not to be excluded from any public hearing or proceeding described in paragraph (2) unless the military judge or preliminary hearing officer, as applicable, after receiving clear and convincing evidence, determines that testimony by the victim of an offense under this chapter would be materially altered if the victim heard other testimony at that hearing or proceeding.